| "The

 Anti-Chinese rhetoric had reached a fever pitch by early January of 1886,

 when "Anti-Coolie" meetings were being held in most Sonoma County towns.
+Suddenly,

 in late January, 1886 came word of the grisly murder of Jesse and Sarah